wvhulle/rust-course-ghent/README.md

 Evening lectures on Rust in Ghent Nov - Dec 2025 for experienced developers.
 Registration is possible [on pretix.eu](https://pretix.eu/devlab/rust-course/).

-## Pre-requisites
+## Before each session

-- Familiarity with at least one multi-purpose programming language.
+Important:

-- A laptop to solve exercises during the session.
+- Take a **laptop** to solve exercises during the session.
+- **Install Rust**, clone this repo.
+- Review topics covered in previous sessions.

+If possible:

+- Turn of your AI editor extensions (you can do it for Rust only).
-- Download of the slides for the next session.
+- Download the PDF of the slides (as back-up).

 ## Course plan